Please register or login to continue

 She had stared into my eyes, as I took hold of her arms.
 Her reply was, 'Eliza, that monster, she killed Lord Benson!'

-'Elmira, good God, what is happening here?
+'Elmira, what is happening here?
 You know that the wretched daughter of Lord Benson is alive.
 My God, Eliza has killed him, and worse, she must be now roaming the corridor!'
 I ejaculated.

 'No, no, that cannot be, I had her sedated the whole time you were here.
 If she is on the loose, then she might be outside of the estate already', she replied.